Sri Mariamman Temple, Singapore: Shrines and deities

 The focus of the main prayer hall is the central shrine of Mariamman, which is flanked by the shrines of two secondary deities, Rama and Murugan.
 The main prayer hall is surrounded by a series of free-standing shrines, housed in pavilion-like structures with decorated dome roofs, known as Vimana.
 These are dedicated to the following deities: Durga, Ganesha, and Shiva.

 The shrine to Draupadi is the second most important in the temple, as she is central to the annual thimithi or firewalking festival held in this temple.
 To the left of Draupadi are the five Pandavas from the Mahabharata epic – Yudhishthira, Bhima, Arjuna, Sahadeva and Nakula.
 They are presided over by Lord Krishna.

 Another important element of the temple is the free-standing flagpole (dhvajastambham).
 A few days before major festivals or ritual ceremonies, a flag is raised here.

 Kumbhabhishekham

 Kumbhabhishekham is a Hindu temple ritual that is believed to homogenize, synergize and unite the mystic powers of the deity.
 This process is believed to keep the icon rejuvenated for a period of 12 years.
-Sri Mariamman Temple's first Kumbhabhishekham was recorded in 1936 whereas the last one has taken place on 11 April 2010, during which artisans from Tamil Nadu were brought in to restore the sculptures and murals of the temple.
-The next Kumbabhishekam for this temple is slated to take place on 12 February 2023.
+Sri Mariamman Temple's first Kumbhabhishekham was recorded in 1936 whereas the last one has taken place on 12 February 2023.